-Simultaneously, in accordance with the project financing agreements of OAO Yamal LNG, the Group issued new guarantees, financial and non-financial, which cover only limited specific risks of the project.
-Non-financial guarantees represent undertakings to provide repayable funds to the project to the extent necessary for the project to fulfil its obligations to creditors, upon occurrence of limited events, and may not exceed USD 5.9 billion.
-Payments under financial guarantees may be claimed only upon Yamal LNG's default on its obligations to creditors, and the amount of these financial guarantees in most cases depends on macroeconomic factors (benchmark hydrocarbon prices, foreign exchange rates), but may not exceed USD 2.4 billion and EUR 1.0 billion.
-At 31 December 2020, based on the current estimations and long-term macroeconomic forecasts of the Group's management, the likelihood of claims under these financial guarantees is remote.
+Guarantees issued.
+In accordance with the project financing agreements of OAO Yamal LNG, the Group issued guarantees, financial and non-financial, which cover only limited specific risks of the project.
+Non-financial guarantees represent undertakings to provide repayable funds to the project to the extent necessary for the project to fulfil its obligations to creditors, upon occurrence of limited events, and may not exceed USD 5.9 billion at 31 December 2021 and 2020.
+Payments under financial guarantees may be claimed only upon Yamal LNG's default on its obligations to creditors, and the amount of these financial guarantees depends on macroeconomic factors (benchmark hydrocarbon prices and foreign exchange rates), but may not exceed USD 2.4 billion and EUR 1.0 billion at 31 December 2021 and 2020.
+Based on the current estimations and long-term macroeconomic forecasts of the Group's management, the likelihood of claims under these financial guarantees is remote.